 I told him that I didn’t care what he had done in his life, that I wasn’t there to judge him.
 Gradually his energy softened.
 The noise in the room stopped.
 I said that this was not the place he needed to be anymore, that whatever happened between him and the woman was between them, and if he felt ready to deal with that from a more useful place that I could help him.
 I also made it perfectly clear that I was ready to sleep and we would not be negotiating all night.
 When I said that to him, the clouds around him began to dissipate, but I still did not see him clearly.
 I held the space for a good 45 minutes or so, but he went relatively easily.
 For the first time since I checked into Hotel Phillips my room was quiet on all fronts.

 The next morning I approached the concierge, asking if anyone had ever reported anything strange about room 1513.
 He, along with the staff at the front desk, went pale and asked me what had happened.
-When I told them that I saw a woman in my room, they stammered a bit, eventually going on to say that they had not had reports about that room, and had not had anything reported at all since the hotel had re-opened after renovations the previous Fall.
+When I told them that I saw a woman in my room, they stammered a bit and asked if I meant a staff person.
+I told them no, this was a spirit.
+Eventually they went on to say that they had not had reports about that room, and had not had anything reported at all since the hotel had re-opened after renovations the previous Fall.
 They offered to assign me to a different room, and when I declined huddled in the corner whispering.
 Clearly they were aware of creepy occurrences, but I couldn’t tell if they would be relieved or disappointed to learn that their gangster spectre was no longer a guest.

-Also, read the 2014 followup to this encounter.
+Be sure to read the 2014 followup to this encounter!